virtkick/virtkick-internal-infrastructure/README.md

 ## Issues

-Please report an issue uf you have ideas what other infrastructure parts can be tested.
+Please report an issue if you have ideas what other infrastructure parts can be tested.

 ## Requirements